jaysun025/MERN-Auth-API-1/README.md

   User.findOne({email: req.body.email})
   .then(foundUser=>createUserToken(req, foundUser))
   .then(token=>res.json({token}))
-  .catch(err=>console.log(err))
-})
+  .catch(err=>console.log('ERROR LOGGING IN:', err)) })
 ```
-Now use Postman to try out both of these routes - if the response looks like a nasty hash, you're golden!
+Now use Postman to try out both of these routes.
+You should get a token as the response!

+Head over to [jwt.io](https://jwt.io/) to see your token decoded and you can read about the anatomy of a JSON Web Token [here](https://scotch.io/tutorials/the-anatomy-of-a-json-web-token).

 1. Now that we know everything is working right, let's move our secret to our `.env` and make it an environment variable called `JWT_SECRET`.